 - Parallel array sorting

-This has been a guide on How To Install Java 8.
-Here we have discussed the different Steps to install Java 8.
-You may also look at the following articles to learn more.
+This has been a guide to How to Install Java 8.
+Here we have discussed the basic instructions and different steps of installing Java 8 in an easier and simplest manner.
+You may also look at the following articles to learn more –